 The next year he began a new Salvation Mountain, this one built using native materials: adobe clay and straw, which made the mountain—three stories high—much stronger.
 More than ten coats of paint cover the surface, protecting the adobe from the elements.
 The paint, estimated at more than 500,000 gallons, has been donated over the years by visitors and local supporters from Slab City and Niland.

 The artist lived in the back of his truck, which is visible at the bottom of this page, along with a community of nameless cats, all enduring the desert heat or winter winds without electricity, running water, or even a phone.
 “We’ve just got to start loving God more,” Knight was quoted as saying, “and these things like wars wouldn’t happen.
 God’s love is the strongest force.
 It can squash hate.”

 Now that Leonard Knight is gone, Salvation Mountain is being cared for by a non-profit group.
-Volunteers work daily to add layers of paint, work that must be continued if the monument is to survive due to the unforgiving desert climate.
+Volunteers work daily to add layers of paint and straw, work that must be continued if the monument is to survive due to the unforgiving desert climate.

 Most of those who are dedicated to the preservation of Salvation Mountain live in nearby Slab City, an “off the grid” community located within the remnants of an abandoned military installation.
 Most of its residents are snowbirds, who race back north when the 120° summer temperatures arrive.
 But a hard-core group of some 150 “slabbers” remain year-round denizens of this colorful post-apocalyptic outpost in the desert.
 News outlets have described Slab City as “as a miniature de facto enclave of anarchy.”